gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 don't think it was because she lacked the means to do more, although I had sometimes suspected her situation was more straitened than she let on.
-A small portrait of a group of people I didn't recognize, a village seascape at dawn, a Bantangui festival mask, a broken sword...
-I might have paused a moment to study them, but then I saw who was waiting for me and very nearly turned around and left.
+A small portrait of a group of people I didn't recognize, a village seascape at dawn, a Bantangui festival mask, a broken sword…  I might have paused a moment to study them, but then I saw who was waiting for me and very nearly turned around and left.